-Analysis | What is the CBO and how could its score derail Democrats’ spending bills?
+Analysis | What is the CBO, and how could its score derail Democrats’ spending bills?

 - The CBO also issues annual reports estimating the economic impact of all current laws over the next decade.

 The CBO is the only official authority in Congress has on budget matters.
-So while lawmakers can grumble that they don’t agree with a particular CBO estimate on their legislation — and they can and often do hold up interest group’s own economic analysis — the only one that carries any weight in Congress is the CBO’s score.
+So while lawmakers can grumble that they don’t agree with a particular CBO estimate on their legislation — and they can and often do hold up interest groups’ own economic analyses — the only one that carries any weight in Congress is the CBO’s score.

-“Somebody has to be a nonpartisan, intellectually credible umpire of budget scoring,” Robert Bixby of the bipartisan budget-watchdog The Concord Coalition told US News in 2017.
+“Somebody has to be a nonpartisan, intellectually credible umpire of budget scoring,” Robert Bixby of the bipartisan budget watchdog Concord Coalition told US News in 2017.
 “And CBO is it.
 In that capacity, they’re extremely important to the process.”

 Much of its official estimates are published publicly.